MetabolicEngineeringGroupCBMA/old_site/index.md

 We have developed a bioinformatic tool called `pydna` that allow cloning simulations to be expressed as `Python` code.
 This allows for "programming with DNA", expressing cloning strategies as a computer program.
 This produces a verifiable, complete description of a cloning strategy.
 This is especially powerful in combination with `Jupyter` notebooks to provide both code and a readable document.

 ![pydna](saat_cloning_animation.gif)

-## Open source software:

-**pydna** is a python library designed for simulation/documentation of cloning and DNA assembly.

-**seguid calculator** A small GUI for calculating [SEGUID checksum](https://www.nature.com/articles/npre.2007.278.1), mostly used for teaching.

-**web pcr** PCR simulation [online](http://webpcr.appspot.com)!

-**mecplugins** A set of [WikidPad](http://wikidpad.sourceforge.net/) plugins for molecular biology

-Look at our [software](software.html) page for further info.